-n interesting article from the January/February issue of Financial Executive magazine was sent to me recently.
-It was written by Ken Daly, the President and CEO of the National Association of Corporate Directors (NACD), the nation's largest member-based organization for corporate board directors.
-Those are the guys who sit in judgment of your CEO's performance, so what they are thinking should be on our radar.
+The January/February 2011 issue of Financial Executive magazine included an article titled "Corporate Performance Metrics to Top Board Agendas," written by Ken Daly, then President and CEO of the National Association of Corporate Directors (NACD), the nation's largest member-based organization for corporate board directors.

-The article, entitled "Corporate Performance Metrics to Top Board Agendas," focuses a lens on the priorities of corporate boards and, as such, should be instructive for security management's agenda.
+The article is now dated in some ways, but it offers many insights that should still be instructive for security management's agenda today.
 Daly writes, "Why corporate performance metrics?
-Because they link corporate strategy and corporate performance - traditionally the top two issues for directors by far...Strategy is about the future, performance is about the past, and metrics align the two."
+Because they link corporate strategy and corporate performance - traditionally the top two issues for directors by far...
+Strategy is about the future, performance is about the past, and metrics align the two."